kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/Javascript_ES/dom_event.md

 * function
 * onclick event

-To study this example, you can copy and paste the following html source code into a new html file you created.
+To study this example, you can copy and paste the following html source code into a new html file.
 In my example, I created a file called "dom.html".

 **dom.html**